khakhulin/compressed-transformer/README.md

 ### IWSLT14

-It's interesting that network with less parameters can be train in more efficiently.
+It's interesting that network with less parameters can be train in more efficiently way with small batch.

  | model | bleu-valid | bleu-test | time |
  | ------ | ---- | ---- | ---- |